mintgarden-io/docs/docs/mintgarden-studio/bulk-mint-nfts.md

 #### Blockchain Fees

-Optionally set a blockchain fee if you want to speed up the minting process in times of a busy network.
+Set a blockchain fee if you want to speed up the minting process in times of a busy network.
-You can check [Spacescan](https://www.spacescan.io/xch/insight/mempool-size) to see the current mempool size.
-When the mempool size is close to 0, you can mint without fees.
+You will see a warning banner if your fees are deemed too low When the mempool size is close to 0, you can mint without fees.

 ### Start Minting